 2.12.2 If you interrupt your studies, you may be able to resume them at a later date.

-2.12.3 An interruption to your studies will normally result in your visa being curtailed or cut short.
+2.12.3 An interruption to your studies will normally result in your visa being cancelled or cut short.
 You will therefore be required to return home until you are in a position to resume your studies.
 You will be required to apply for a new visa for your resumption of studies.

 2.13.1 The UKVI requires students on a Student visa to be actively engaged in study.
 If you cannot engage and progress, the UKVI expects you to take a break from study and leave the UK.